-Hot engine oil may cause scalding!
+• Hot engine oil may cause scalding!
 Wear rubber gloves and place the oil trough under the discharge opening in such a way that you do not get in contact with the oil when it is running out.

-Do not perform an oil change, unless the engine is switched off an
+• Do not perform an oil change, unless the engine is switched off and at operating temperature.

-There is danger of severe accidents, if you perform maintenance work at a machine that has not been parked and secured correctly!
+• There is danger of severe accidents, if you perform maintenance work at a machine that has not been parked and secured correctly!